hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hypridle.md

 Configuration is done via the config file at `~/.config/hypr/hypridle.conf`.
 A config file is required; hypridle won't run without one.
-To run hypridle at startup, add `hypridle` to your autostart commands in your hyprland config.
+To run hypridle at startup, add `hypridle` to your autostart commands in your Hyprland config.

 <!-- If Hyprland is started with [uwsm](../../Useful-Utilities/Systemd-start), you can use `systemctl --user enable --now hypridle.service`. -->